 - Missouri issued Nondriver license that is not expired or does not have an expiration date

 - U.S. Passport that is not expired

 - Military ID that is not expired or does not have an expiration date

 - Option 2: Provide the same ID you provided in previous elections.
 Some examples are:

-- Voter Identification card issued by the Boone County Clerk
+- Voter Identification card issued by the Adair County Clerk

 - Identification issued by the State of Missouri that has your current name

 - Identification issued by the U.S. Government that contains your current name